kenny613/CS_learning/java/OOP.md

 	a.sayGoodBye();
 	// Works as long as the object pointed to by the a variable is an instanceof B. This is ((B)a).sayGoodBye();

-	System.out.println(a instanceof A); // true
+	// instainceof works as long as the reference is a B object, regardsless of the type defintiion System.out.println(a instanceof A); // true
 	System.out.println(a instanceof B); // true
 	System.out.println(a instanceof C); // false